 In 2050, Bristol is a fair, healthy and sustainable city.
+A city of hope and aspiration, where everyone can share in its success.

 Children and Young People

 By 2050 all children and young people will be given a voice to influence and shape the decisions that are important to them.
 The city will belong to them, providing a place of safety where they can achieve their aims and aspirations